 - Use of antiseizure medications, including Divalproex and topiramate.

 - Head and neck trauma: Head injuries, bleeding between the meninges, the surrounding tissue layers (subdural, epidural, and subarachnoid spaces), or brain tissue itself (intracerebral hemorrhage, cerebral hemorrhage) can cause headaches.
-Edema or swelling that is not associated with intracranial hemorrhage can cause pain and change in mental function.
+Edema or swelling not associated with intracranial hemorrhage can cause pain and change in mental function.
 Headaches may also occur after shaking of head injury without bleeding.
 This may be one of the signs of concussion syndrome.
 Neck injuries also cause headaches.

 - Blood vessel problems in the head and neck: Stroke or transient ischemic attacks, inflammation of the carotid artery (vascular inflammation), and temporal arteritis (inflammation of the temporal artery)

 - Non-blood vessel problems in the brain: Brain tumors, seizures, and hypertension can also cause headaches.
 The cause of this condition is not precisely known, and although it may occur at any age, it usually affects young and obese women.
 Although idiopathic intracranial hypertension causes a significant headache, it can even cause blindness if left untreated.